btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 #### What is ROM image?

-A ROM image is a computer file which contains a copy of the data from a read-only memory chip of a video game cartridge.
-The term is used in the context of emulation, whereby older games are copied to ROM files and can, using a piece of software known as an emulator, be run on a computer or a phone.
+A ROM image is a computer file containing a copy of video game cartridge.
+Through the process of emulation, you copy that file out, run it in a piece of software called an "emulator", to enjoy the game on your computer or phone.

 #### What is ROM hacking?